 What Does It Mean to Be Thankful?

 Thankfulness is also a state of mind, an attitude.
-It is a content and positive perspective, which does not focus on what one does not have, but rather values what one does have, no matter how basic.
+It is a content and positive perspective, which does not focus on what one does not have, but values what one has, no matter how basic.
 The apostle Paul expresses this concept in his letter to Timothy, writing: "Now godliness with contentment is great gain.
 For we brought nothing into this world, and it is certain we can carry nothing out.
 And having food and clothing, with these we shall be content" (I Timothy 6:6-8).

 Nor can we compare what others have and what we may not have from an attitude that we deserve the same or even better.
-Maybe we do deserve it, but right now God has chosen not to give it to us, and we must be content with that and thankful for what we have been given.
+Maybe we deserve it, but right now God has chosen not to give it to us, and we must be content with that and thankful for what we have been given.

 How thankful and content we are can be seen in the illustration of water in a glass.
 Is the glass half-full or half-empty?
 Our answer depends on and reveals our state of mind.